SparshBohra/Graphs/README.md

 It is represented as an Adjacency Matrix.
 The roads (edges) are assumed to be bi-directional.
 The program written will determine the shortest route between destinations and their total distance.

-The implementation is done in C++ and Java.
+The implementation is done in C++ and Java

 **TO DO: Read the data directly from the excel file**